Cluster algebras and snake modules: Introduction

 \section{Introduction}

 Let $\mathfrak{g}$ be a simple Lie algebra over the field of complex numbers and $U_q \widehat{\mathfrak{g}}$ the corresponding quantum affine algebra.
-Snake modules were introduced by Mukhin and Young in \cite{MY12a} and \cite{MY12b}.
-They are modules of quantum affine algebras.
+Snake modules introduced by Mukhin and Young in \cites{MY12a,MY12b} are modules of quantum affine algebras.
 The family of snake modules contains all minimal affinizations which were introduced by Chari in \cite{C95}.